 Essential coronavirus info Your safety is our first priority.

-Martyna is a first year student on BA (Hons) Film and Screen Studies at London College of Communication (LCC).
+Martyna is a second year student on BA (Hons) Film and Screen Studies at London College of Communication (LCC).

 Why did you choose to study this course and why London College of Communication?